 Do Not Fear The Police

 Fast-forward to February 2016.
-My first reaction was to thank God that there were White people in my yard!
-I have never been hurt or insulted by police.
-I felt guilty.
-He could have pulled me over and given me a ticket, but he did not.
+My first reaction was to thank God White people filled my yard!
+Never hurt or insulted by police, I felt guilty.
+The officer could have pulled me over and given me a ticket, but he did not.
 He waited until I was safely in my yard.
-He did not even yell at me, but tried to gain my attention apologetically and I returned his behavior with fear and distrust.
+He did not even yell at me but tried to gain my attention apologetically, and I returned his behavior with fear and distrust.
 Creepy is as creepy does, though.

 I could say that he saw the White people in my yard and decided not to harm me due to their presence.
 I could say many things.
 He probably didn’t even know I was Black until I exited the vehicle!

 Trust the Media?

-No one would vote for him.
+No one would vote for him, I thought.
 I was wrong.
-I found his crass behavior entertaining.
+I found his rude behavior entertaining.
 I even found myself identifying with him.
 I would like to tell someone where to stuff his or her attitudes occasionally.

 Does Media tell the truth or sell information?
-Please comment to explain.See results without voting
+Please comment to explain.

 How does that relate to being ashamed of reacting to the police the way I did?
-A fear begins to enter my heart about the Republican Party, the party of the first free Black people in America.
+Fear begins to enter my heart about the Republican Party, the party of the first free Black people in America.
 It shows that I allow other people to think for me when I should do it for myself and trust my research.

 All Around Information Revolution